Kodboris-Community/monolith-to-microservices-project/README.md

 *Note: The names of the repositories are exactly the same as the `image name` specified in the docker-compose-build.yaml file.*

 ### 2. Setup CircleCI — A continuous integration and delivery platform
-[https://circleci.com/](CircleCI) will be our tool of choice for Continuous Integration.
+[CircleCI](https://circleci.com/) will be our tool of choice for Continuous Integration.
 It’s straightforward, popular, and comes with 1000 free monthly build minutes.

-Head over to [https://github.com/marketplace](GitHub’s marketplace) and set up a plan.
+Head over to [Github's marketplace](https://github.com/marketplace) and set up a plan.

+Set up your Dockerhub username and password in the Circle CI's project settings, so that they can be used inside of `config.yml` file while pushing images to the Dockerhub.

+Add a `config.yml` configuration file to the project directory (locally).

 ## Tips